JuliaLang/www.julialang.org/jsoc/gsoc/numerics.md

 Modern data-intensive computations, such as Google's PageRank algorithm, can often be cast as operations involving sparse matrices of extremely large nominal dimensions.
 Unlike dense matrices, which decompose naturally into many homogeneous tiles, efficient algorithms for working with sparse matrices must be fully cognizant of the sparsity pattern of specific matrices at hand, which oftentimes reduce to efficiently computing partitions of extremely large graphs.

 This project proposal is for implementing native Julia algorithms for massively parallel sparse linear algebra routines.
 Unlike the project above for dense linear algebra, efficient parallel algorithms for sparse linear algebra are comparatively less well studied and understood.
-Students will be expected to implement several algorithms for common tasks such as linear solvers or computing eigenvectors, and benchmark the performance of these algrithms on various real world applications.
+Students will be expected to implement several algorithms for common tasks such as linear solvers or computing eigenvectors, and benchmark the performance of these algorithms on various real world applications.

 **Recommended Skills**: Strong linear algebra background.
 Familiarity with numerical linear algebra, especially sparse matrices, and some background knowledge in parallel computing.